Spotting fake news in your feed has always been tough. Now it just got tougher, thanks to AI.

 Expand your media diet

 A single information source or story won’t provide a complete picture.
-It may only cover a topic from a certain angle or narrow focus.
-Likewise, information sources are helmed by editors and stories are written by people—all of which have their biases, whether overt or subtle.
-It’s for this reason that expanding your media diet to include a broader range information sources is so important.
+It might only cover a topic from a certain angle or narrow focus.
+Likewise, information sources are helmed by editors and stories are written by people—all of whom have their biases, whether overt or subtle.
+It’s for this reason that expanding your media diet to include a broad range of information sources is so important.

 So, see what other information sources have to say on the same topic.
 Consuming news across a spectrum will expose you to thoughts and coverage you might not otherwise get if you keep your consumption to a handful of sources.
-The result is that you’re more broadly informed and have the ability to compare and contrast different sources and points of view.
+The result is that you’re more broadly informed and can compare different sources and points of view.
 Using the tips above, you can find other reputable sources to round out your media diet.

 Be safe out there

-Likewise, keep an eye on your own habits.
-We forward news in our social media feeds too—so follow these same good habits when you feel like it’s time to post.
-Make sure that what you share is truthful too.
+With that, keep an eye on your own habits.
+We forward news in our social media feeds too—so make sure that what you share is truthful too.

 Follow us to stay updated on all things McAfee and on top of the latest consumer and mobile security threats.